johnwargo/raspberry-pi-relay-controller-seeed/readme.md

 ## Software Installation

-The controller's Flask application uses the Flask Bootstrap plugin to serve [Bootstrap](http://getbootstrap.com/) applications, so in the terminal window, install the plugin by executing the following command:
+The controller's Flask application uses Flask and the Flask Bootstrap plugin to serve [Bootstrap](http://getbootstrap.com/) applications, so in the terminal window, install the plugin by executing the following command:

-	sudo pip install flask_bootstrap
+	sudo pip install flask flask_bootstrap

 Finally, clone the controller application to your local system.
 Assuming your terminal window is currently pointing to the `Seed-Studio-Relay-Board` folder, navigate back to the `pi` user's home folder and clone the repository by executing the following commands: